kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

-Unlike QUIC version 1, there is no draining period; once an endpoint sends or receives the CONNECTION_CLOSE frame or reaches the idle timeout, all the resources allocated for the Service are freed and the underlying stream is closed immediately.
+Unlike QUIC version 1, there is no draining period; once an endpoint sends or receives the CONNECTION_CLOSE frame or reaches the idle timeout, all the resources allocated for the Service are freed and the underlying transport is closed immediately.